sylvain-prevost/maui_nfc_hce/README.md

 ## NFC-HCE Maui bootstrap example

-Ultra basic NFC HCE hello world example using .Net MAUI and VisualStudio 2022.
+Ultra basic NFC-HCE helloworld example using .Net MAUI and VisualStudio 2022.

 Tested Environment:
 - Win10
-- Visual Studio 2022
+- VisualStudio 2022

 No need to install any Android related tools/packages (taken care of by VS2022)